RyanBender02/MLB-Velocity-xERA-Regression/README.md

 | Significant Predictor | Location (p = 0.050) |

 ## Interpretation
 There was multicollinearity and high p-values for the offspeed pitches in the regression model containing fastballs, cutters, curveballs, and change-ups.
 After adjusting the regression model, the model containing only fastball velocity and expected ERA showed no multicollinearity, and fastball velocity was a significant predictor.
-Fastball velocity can contribute roughly 24.4 percent of the variation in expected ERA, which can be explained by a linear association between fastball velocity and expected earned runs.
+Fastball velocity can contribute roughly 24.4 percent of the variation in expected ERA, which can be explained by a linear association between fastball velocity and expected ERA.
+The model containing fastball velocity and location can roughly describe 30 percent of the variation in expected ERA.

 ## Tools
 - Python, pandas, numpy, statsmodels, scikit-learn, matplotlib